MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1--apc-index-mismatch.md

 - Confirm that any new hardware that's installed is compatible with the installed version of Windows.
 For example, you can get information about required hardware at [Windows 10 specifications](https://www.microsoft.com/windows/windows-10-specifications).

-For more general troubleshooting information, see [Blue screen data](blue-screen-data.md).
+For more general troubleshooting information, see [Analyze Bug Check Blue Screen Data](blue-screen-data.md).

 ## Remarks